Impact acceleration accounts

 The objectives of the STFC Impact Acceleration Account are to:

-- Support up to five high quality strategically focussed impact activities arising from STFC supported research to develop proof of concept studies or to carry out market analysis to identify potential impacts from the developed research/technologies;
+- Support high quality strategically focussed impact activities arising from STFC supported research to develop proof of concept studies or to carry out market analysis to identify potential impacts from the developed research/technologies;

 - Generate interest in undertaking impact activities across the STFC supported community;